 In the early stages, the giardia infestation is not detectable because the dog doesn’t show any symptoms.
-Giardia also remain inactive for many days.
-In addition, it takes a long period to detect their presence after the activation and multiplication phase has begun.
+Giardia also remains inactive for many days.
+Also, it takes a long period to detect their presence after the activation and multiplication phase has begun.

 Since Giardiasis affects the intestine and digestive tract, diarrhea is the most common symptom.
-In fact, Giardia symptoms in dogs begin with diarrhea and vomiting.
-Hence, other reasons such as Salmonella and Campylobacter are not considered in the diagnosis tests of Giardiasis.
+Giardia symptoms in dogs begin with diarrhea and vomiting.
+Hence, other reasons such as Salmonella and Campylobacter are not considered in the diagnostic tests of Giardiasis.

-Estimating every stool for the number of cysts for a continuous period of 3-6 months is another way to ensure if the dog is infected by Giardiasis.
-However, it is not widely used since it is very expensive approach to identify Giardia symptoms in dogs.
+Estimating every stool for the number of cysts for a continuous period of 3-6 months is another way to ensure if Giardiasis infects the dog.
+However, it is not widely used since it is a costly approach to identify Giardia symptoms in dogs.

 Giardiasis is an undetectable disease, commonly found in the canine community.
-The determination of the infected percentage considers the above given symptoms and is not specific because of two major reasons:
+The determination of the infected percentage considers the above-given symptoms and is not specific because of two significant reasons:

-1) Giardia in dogs varies largely depending on the region and its hygienic conditions.
+1) Giardia in dogs varies largely, depending on the region and its sanitary conditions.

 2) Usually, until the final detection, Giardia symptoms in dogs go unnoticed.

 Giardiasis spreads very easily through water and food.
 Therefore, pet owners need to follow hygienic practices such as washing their hands after handling the dog waste.
 Diarrhea being one of the common symptoms of Giardia in dogs, puppies have to be kept away from canines having diarrhea.